DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Experimental Details

+\textbf{Autodock Vina} \citep{trott2010autodock} is older docking software that does not perform as well as the other more recent search-based baselines, but it is a well-established tool.
+We reuse the numbers reported in TANKBind \citep{Lu2022TankBind}

 \textbf{GLIDE} \citep{halgren2004glide} is a strong heavily used commercial docking tool.
 These methods all use biophysics based scoring-functions.
 We reuse the numbers from \citet{equibind} since we do not have a license.
+Running GLIDE involves running their command line tools for preprocessing the structures into the files required to run the docking algorithm.
 As explained by \citet{equibind}, the very high runtime of GLIDE with 1405 seconds per complex is partially explained by the fact that GLIDE only uses a single thread when processing a complex.
 This fact and the parallelization options of GLIDE are explained here \url{https://www.schrodinger.com/kb/1165}.
 With GLIDE, it is possible to start data-parallel processes that compute the docking results for a different complex in parallel.
 However, each process also requires a separate software license.

 \textbf{EquiBind} \citep{equibind}, we reuse the numbers reported in their paper and generate the predictions that we visualize with their code at \url{https://github.com/HannesStark/EquiBind}.

 \textbf{TANKBind} \citep{Lu2022TankBind}, we use the code associated with the paper at \url{https://github.com/luwei0917/TankBind}.
 The runtimes do not include the runtime of P2Rank or any preprocessing steps.
 In Table~\ref{tab:results_main} we report two runtimes (0.72/2.5 sec).
 The first is the runtime when making only the top-1 prediction and the second is for producing the top-5 predictions.
 Producing only the top-1 predictions is faster since TANKBind produces distance predictions that need to be converted to coordinates with a gradient descent algorithm and this step only needs to be run once for the top-1 prediction, while it needs to be run 5 times for producing 5 outputs.
 To obtain our runtimes we run the forward pass of TANKBind on GPU (0.28 seconds) with the default batch size of 5 that is used in their GitHub repository.
 To compute the time the distances-to-coordinates conversion step takes, we run the file \texttt{baseline\_run\_tankbind\_parallel.sh} in our repository, which parallelizes the computation across 16 processes which we also run on an Intel Xeon Gold 6230 CPU.
 This way, we obtain 0.44 seconds runtime for the conversion step of the top-1 prediction (averaged over the 363 complexes of the testset).